zachhannum/the-word-of-iron/manuscript/chapter_6.md

----
-title: "Chapter Six: Escape"
----
 # Chapter Six
 ## Escape

 The pain in Marcus’ arm grew worse.
 He tried to ignore the sharp sensations as they crept up his shoulder.
 He led the way through a ruined alley, keeping to the shadows.
-As they approached the entrance to Tharin’s Passage, Kadoran forces became more frequent, and remaining unseen became more difficult.
+As they approached the entrance to Tharin’s Passage, Antuzan forces became more frequent, and remaining unseen became more difficult.
 Each intersection they came to presented a new challenge.

 He peered back at his companions.
 The Lord Governor followed close behind him.
 Annet and Viggo partially supported Len as she limped along, putting her weight on her still-good leg.
 Rykker and Sev brought up the rear.
 Marcus hoped that Sev's keen senses would prevent anyone from getting the jump on them.